 Essential services will remain open such as:

-- Places of Worship (restrictions)
+- Places of Worship with outdoor services (restrictions)

 - Retail shops (restrictions)

 - Food: Grocery stores, farmers markets, food banks, convenience stores, take-out and delivery restaurants